RebelGuy/chat-mate/readme.md

 1. `npm install`.
 2. `npm run build` to generate the a full build, including the local `Masterchat` project.
 3. `npm run auth` to fetch the authentication credentials.
 Copy them from the console and set them in the [`.env`](#.env) file.
-4. `npm run watch` while devloping
+4. `npm run watch` while developing
 5. `npm run start:debug` to run the debug server, or `npm run start:release` to run the release server

+A mock server can be started using `npm run start:mock` which will automatically feed through new messages for easy client-side testing.

 # .env